Rehab-Hamdy/EA-Project/README.md

     # or
     jupyter lab
     ```
-4. Open `GAIsland.ipynb`, `DE_Island.ipynb`, or `final-ea-project (1).ipynb`.
+4. Open `GAIsland.ipynb`, `DE_Island.ipynb`, or `final-ea-project.ipynb`.
 5. Execute cells sequentially to observe the implementations and outputs.
-Note that `final-ea-project (1).ipynb` contains the most integrated code, including classes for data, network, visualization, and the Streamlit app structure.
+Note that `final-ea-project.ipynb` contains the most integrated code, including classes for data, network, visualization, and the Streamlit app structure.

 ### 9.3.
 Running the Streamlit Application

-The `final-ea-project (1).ipynb` notebook contains the code for the Streamlit application.
+The `final-ea-project.ipynb` notebook contains the code for the Streamlit application.
 This code needs to be extracted and saved as an `app.py` file to be run.

-1. Carefully copy the Python code corresponding to the Streamlit application from the relevant cells in `final-ea-project (1).ipynb` and save it into a new file named `app.py` in the root of the project directory.
+1. Carefully copy the Python code corresponding to the Streamlit application from the relevant cells in `final-ea-project.ipynb` and save it into a new file named `app.py` in the root of the project directory.
 2. In your terminal, ensure you are in the project directory where `app.py` is located, and execute:
     ```bash
     streamlit run app.py